Feral pig: Hunting in the United States

 To control feral pig numbers, American hunters have taken to trapping and killing as many individuals as they can.
 Some, in Texas, have even turned the trapping and killing of razorbacks into small businesses.
 The meat of wild pigs may be suitable for human consumption; around 461,000 animals killed in Texas between 2004 and 2009 were federally inspected and commercially sold for consumption.

 Legal restrictions on methods of hunting are lax, as most state departments of wildlife openly acknowledge feral pigs as an ecological threat and some classify them as vermin.
 For example, the Wisconsin Department of Natural Resources considers them unprotected wild animals with no closed season or harvest limit, and promotes their aggressive removal.

-Shooting pigs from a helicopter is legal in Texas, and can be an effective method, killing as many as 9 to 27 animals per hour.
-However, helicopters can cost from US$400 to US$1000 per hour to operate.
-These costs are defrayed by selling seats on these helicopter flights to recreational hunters; Texas law only requires that those buying a helicopter hunt be in possession of a hunting license.
+Shooting pigs from a helicopter, called heli-hogging, is legal in Texas, and can be an effective method, killing as many as 9 to 27 animals per hour.
+Helicopters can cost from $400 to $1000 per hour to operate.
+These costs are managed by selling seats on these helicopter flights to recreational hunters; Texas law only requires that those buying a helicopter hunt be in possession of a hunting license.
 The method relies on the helicopter flushing pigs into the open where they can be targeted.
 In some areas, such as the Piney Woods, this may not be possible because of vegetation.

 Hunting with dogs is permitted and very common; it has been practiced in the Southeast for generations.
 Competitions for producing the fastest bay dogs are prevalent in the South, with Uncle Earl's Hog Dog Trials in Louisiana a popular example, held every summer since 1995.
 Preferred scent dogs for catching feral pigs mostly are native breeds, and include the Catahoula Leopard Dog, the Blue Lacy, the Leopard Hound, all six of the Coonhound breeds, and the Blackmouth Cur.

 Catch dogs typically are American Pit Bull Terriers and their crosses, the Catahoula (dual purpose), the Dogo Argentino, a dog used for the same purpose in South America, and American Bulldogs; the first of these has been put back to work as a utility breed over the past 30 years and its tenacity on the hunt and undying loyalty to protect its master have made it a popular asset.
 The method of hunting has little variation: usually, the hunter sends out bay dogs trained to chase the pig until it tires and then corner it; then a bigger catch dog is sent out to catch and hold down the pig, which may get aggressive, until the hunter arrives to kill it.